 By using the Financial Services Register, you can be confident you are browsing regulated loan providers.

 The Financial Ombudsman can handle financial complaints.
-Because, the service provides further protection if you are unhappy with the service you receive.
+Because of it, the service provides further protection if you are unhappy with the service you receive.

 The changes over the last couple of years have meant that the safety of payday loans has improved.

 Consumers can now be much more confident when making applications for payday loans in the UK.